autocrossblog/autocrossblog.github.io/_posts/2009-11-28-2011-autocross-schedule.md

 permalink: 2011-autocross-schedule
 image:
 categories: [ schedule, 350z ]
+description: Stay updated with the tentative autocross schedule for Project350z, covering multiple events in California and Colorado.
 ---

 **Tentative Schedule**

 This post will be updated over time to include the autocross schedule for the Project350z.
 While I doubt the car will make it to all these events, you gotta have a goal to start with right?